Vanderbilt Triple Palace: Upper stories

 The southern section's grand staircase had an ornate oak balustrade as well as an overhead frieze.
 This stairway wrapped around a light well that measured perhaps 60 by 40 ft wide.
-The stairway was lit by the skylight above the light well, which as decorated in crimson and gold brick.
+The stairway was lit by the skylight above the light well, which was decorated in crimson and gold brick.
 The bottom of the grand staircase had a bronze newel that was sculpted in the figure of a girl.
 At intermediate landings, John La Farge designed nine stained-glass windows.
 Those on the first landing depicted the "fruits of commerce" that had made the Vanderbilts wealthy, while the second-story landing depicted hospitality and prosperity.

 The rooms on the southern section's second floor were designed with varying fittings and decorations, and each member of the family had their own room, with Maria's being the most ornate.
 Mrs. Vanderbilt's room faced the corner of Fifth Avenue and 51st Street and contained wooden cabinetry from France, a wainscoted wall topped by satins and tapestries, and a ceiling mural by Jules Lefebrve.
 William Henry Vanderbilt's room, over the dining room, had polished brass and mahogany finishes.
 Cornelius's room was decorated in dark mahogany and consisted of a study and attached bedroom.
 Another room was decorated in rosewood inlaid with mother-of-pearl; it was meant for another of W.H.
 Vanderbilt's daughters, Eliza, who had gotten married before the house was finished.

 The southern section's third floor had guest rooms that surrounded the light well.
 Each room was finished in cabinet wood and had frescoes in different styles, with carved dressers supporting large mirrors.
 Each dressing room on the third floor was connected to two bedrooms.
 A steep stairway, similar to a ladder, led from the third floor onto the roof.
 The northern section's upper floors generally had sitting, sewing, and dressing rooms, as well as chambers and nurseries.
 The double residence had a conservatory, measuring 15 by 40 ft, at its southwestern corner.